MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-InformationBarrierPolicy.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the information barrier policy that you want to modify.
+You can use any value that uniquely identifies the policy.
+For example:

+- Name

+- Distinguished name (DN)

+- GUID

 ```yaml
 Type: PolicyIdParameter